Attendance

 • Where there is still no improvement, parents/carers are invited to a meeting at school with the Attendance Officer A referral to the EWO will be made on all students whose attendance drops below 90% and there is no known genuine reason for the absence.
 They will try to resolve the situation if other ways of trying to improve the child’s attendance have failed

 • Following investigation any unresolved issues could result in the parent/carer receiving a Fixed Penalty Notice or ultimately a prosecution under the Education Act 1966 s.444.
-Parents who are subject to a penalty notice have 3 choices:

-1. A fine of £60 per parent/carerper child if paid within 28 days
+• £160 per parent, per child if paid within 28 days.

 • EWOs can also seek an Education Supervision Order or School Attendance Order on the child